ChengLong-AIMaster/Voice_Signature/README.md

-# Sign in via a small chunk of voice recording
+# Sign in via a small chunk of voice recording.
+# Used SpeechBrain